Linuxfabrik/monitoring-plugins/check-plugins/whmcs-status/README.md

 ## States

-* WARN if messages with a status greater than "info" are returned.
+* OK if no health check messages with severity greater than "info" are returned.
+* WARN if any health check message has severity "warning" or "error".

 ## Perfdata / Metrics